OpenBracketsCH/defikarte.ch-app/README_en.md

 **The map is far from complete, the app and the map should help to improve this data base. **

 ## Development
-The app is developed using (React Native)[https://reactnative.dev/] and [Expo](https://expo.io).
-The backend API was implemented in .Net using (Azure Functions)[https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview].
+The app is developed using [React Native](https://reactnative.dev/) and [Expo](https://expo.io).
+The backend API was implemented in .Net using [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview).

 System Requirements App (React Native):
 * Node.js version >=14